suhank/zea-engine/docs/api/SceneTree/BinReader.md

 <a name="BinReader"></a>

 ### BinReader
 Reads binary data in a specific encoding.
+Used in loading binary data such as zcad files.